holden-caulfield/js-fun-intro-talk/2-functions/README.md

 Notice that we have a *var* declaration whose value is a function.
 This is totally valid in javascript, but may be more or less weird to you.
 With a functional programming mindset, values can be functions: is just another type they may have.

-Finally, we pass the function we just created to *_.map* it over the list of items from the feed, and for *_.each* of them we invoke the next step (*fetchItem*)
+Finally, we pass the function we just created to *_.map* it over the list of items from the feed, and for *_.each* of them we invoke the next step, *fetchItem*

 	_.each(_.map(out.items, addSource), fetchItem);

-This may result a bit harder to follow until you get used to it, but once you do it has the benefit of making a stronger focus on *what* to do instead of *how* to do it.
+This may result a bit harder to follow until you get used to it, but once you do it quickly becomes more readable.
+It has the benefit of making a stronger focus on *what* to do instead of *how* to do it.
 There's no index variables, no intermediate variables to handle the items whithin the collection, etc. This makes it also less error prone: is very hard to get one of this functional constructs "almost right".
 Either they are correct, or they fail in your face.

 Compromises and remainig challenges
 -----------------------------------